Tripura Medical College & Dr. B.R. Ambedkar Memorial Teaching Hospital

 Tripura Medical College & Dr. B.R.
-Ambedkar Memorial Teaching Hospital or TMC is a Private Medical College (run by a governmental society, SFTMC: Society For TMC).
-The society was formed by Tripura government.
+Ambedkar Memorial Teaching Hospital or TMC is a Private Medical College (run by a society, SFTMC: Society For Tripura Medical College).
+The society was formed by Tripura Government with representation of members from the college & the Government.
 TMC is located in the capital town of Tripura, Agartala, India.
 The college operates the hospital known as Dr. B. R. Ambedkar Memorial Teaching Hospital (previously district hospital.) within the campus.
-The campus is located at Hapania under Bishalgarh sub-division of west Tripura district.
+The campus is located at Hapania under West Tripura district.